redis/redis-doc/topics/cluster-spec.md

 However every node makes sure to ping every other node that we don't either sent a ping or received a pong for longer than half the `NODE_TIMEOUT` time.
 Before `NODE_TIMEOUT` has elapsed, nodes also try to reconnect the TCP link with another node to make sure nodes are not believed to be unreachable only because there is a problem in the current TCP connection.

-The amount of messages globally exchanged can be sensible if `NODE_TIMEOUT` is set to a small figure and the number of nodes (N) is very large, since every node will try to ping every other node for which we don't have fresh information for half the `NODE_TIMEOUT` time.
+The amount of messages globally exchanged can be sizable if `NODE_TIMEOUT` is set to a small figure and the number of nodes (N) is very large, since every node will try to ping every other node for which we don't have fresh information for half the `NODE_TIMEOUT` time.

 For example in a 100 nodes cluster with a node timeout set to 60 seconds, every node will try to send 99 pings every 30 seconds, with a total amount of pings of 3.3 per second, that multiplied for 100 nodes is 330 pings per second in the total cluster.